David Gergen: Personal life and death

 Gergen and his wife Anne Elizabeth Gergen (nee Wilson), a family therapist, married in 1967.
 They lived in Cambridge, Massachusetts and had two children.

 In December 2024, Gergen's daughter revealed that Gergen had Lewy body dementia.
 He died at a retirement home in Lexington, Massachusetts, on July 10, 2025, at age 83.

+He is known to have been a correspondent with convicted sex criminal Jeffrey Epstein and appears in the US Department of Justice's released Epstein Files published by the DOJ IN 2026.

 Awards and memberships

 Gergen was active on many non-profit boards, and served on the boards of Yale and Duke Universities.
 Among them were Teach for America, City Year, Schwab Foundation, the Aspen Institute, and the advisory board for the Harvard Graduate School of Education.
 He also chaired the advisory board for the new School of Law at Elon University.
 He was a member of the D.C.
 Bar, the Council on Foreign Relations, and the North American executive committee for the Trilateral Commission.
 Gergen was awarded 27 honorary degrees.

 Non-profit boards

 Gergen was a member of the following non-profit boards: